Chart Color Schemes

 The level of residential development activity in Queanbeyan Surrounds was found to be higher than 90% of real estate markets across the country

 Queanbeyan Surrounds has averaged approximately 189 new dwelling approvals annually over the past five financial years, totalling 946 homes.
-As of FY2025-26, 35 approvals have been recorded.
-On average, 1.7 new residents arrive per year for each new home approved between FY2020-21 and FY2024-25.
-The average construction cost value of new properties is $559,000, slightly above the regional average.
+As of FY2026 so far, 43 approvals have been recorded.
+Over these five years (FY2021 to FY2025), an average of 1.7 new residents per year has arrived with each new home.
+This indicates a balance between supply and demand, maintaining stable market dynamics.

-With approximately 81 people per approval, Queanbeyan Surrounds reflects a developing area with future projections indicating an addition of 6,973 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+New development consists predominantly of detached dwellings (91.0%) with townhouses or apartments making up the remainder (9.0%), preserving the area's low-density nature and attracting space-seeking buyers.
+With around 81 people per approval, Queanbeyan Surrounds reflects a developing area.
+Future projections estimate an addition of 6,900 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development